-In conjunction with the Plan Amendment described above, the Compensation Committee approved and the Company entered into consulting agreements on March 12, 2024, with each of Nadir Ali (the "Ali Consulting Agreement"), the Company's former Chief Executive Officer, and Wendy Loundermon (the "Loundermon Consulting Agreement"), the Company's former Chief Financial Officer.
+In conjunction with the Plan Amendment described above, the Compensation Committee approved and the Company entered into consulting agreements on March 12, 2024, with each of Nadir Ali, the Company's former Chief Executive Officer, and Wendy Loundermon, the Company's former Chief Financial Officer.
+See Note 23 of the Notes to Condensed Consolidated Financial Statements included elsewhere in this Form 10-Q.